ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

 Usage
 """""

-``rustdoc`` is used to generate the API documentation from source code as well as generating the spreadsheet of all functions in the subset.
+``rustdoc`` is used to generate the API documentation from source code as well as generating the symbols for the code coverage report.

 Safety Assessment
 """""""""""""""""